 Enheduanna (2285-2250 BCE) was an Akkadian princess as well as High Priestess of the Moon god Nanna.
 She was one of the earliest women in history whose name is known.
-She is regarded by literary and historical scholars as possibly the earliest known author and poet of either gender.
+She is regarded by literary and historical scholars as possibly the earliest known author and poet in the world.
 Her works were written in cuneiform about 4300 years ago.

 Although her official title was “en” (high-priestess) to the god Nanna, she appears to have been passionate about the goddess Inanna as well.
 Of her five recovered works, two are long hymns to Inanna: